-Duckweed plants were grown under aseptic conditions on half-strength Hunter's medium (Posner 1967).
-For selective 13C labeling of plants, 1.4mM of δ -aminolevulinic acid, isotopically 13C labeled at carbon position 4 (4-ALA) (Cambridge Isotope Laboratories) was added to the duckweed growth medium (half-strength Hunter's medium, pH 4.8).
-Plants were grown on labelled medium, under continuous light (20 μEm-2s-1) at 25 °C. The medium was continuously bubbled with sterile air containing 5% CO2.
-After 7 days, plants were harvested and used directly for sample preparation or frozen in liquid nitrogen and stored at -80 °C until use.
-The PSI complex containing ~110 Chl/P700 (PS1-110 particles) was prepared according the method described by Alia et al. (2004).
+Duckweed plants were grown under aseptic conditions on half-strength Hunter's medium (Posner, 1967).
+For selective 13C labeling of plants, 1.4 mM of δ -aminolevulinic acid, isotopically 13C labeled at carbon position 4 (4-ALA; Cambridge Isotope Laboratories, Inc.), was added to the duckweed growth medium (half-strength Hunter's medium; pH 4.8).
+Plants were grown on labeled medium, under continuous light ($20 \,\mu E m^{-2} s^{-1}$), at 25 °C. The medium was continuously bubbled with sterile air containing 5 % CO2.
+After 7 d, plants were harvested and used directly for sample preparation or frozen in liquid nitrogen and stored at $-80 \,^{\circ}C$ until use.
+The PSI complex containing $\sim 110 \,\text{Chl}/\text{P700}$ (PS1-110 particles) was prepared according the method described by Alia et al. (2004).

-Determination of the 15N, 13C-label incorporation
+2.2 Determination of the 15N and 13C label incorporation

-Chl a were extracted from plants grown in ALA supplemented half-strength Hunter's medium (labeled sample) and from unlabeled plants (reference sample), according to the procedure of Moran and Porath (1980).
+Chl a were extracted from plants grown in ALAsupplemented half-strength Hunter's medium (labeled sample) and from unlabeled plants (reference sample), according to the procedure of Moran and Porath (1980).
 Plants were homogenized in MeOH.
-The methanolic solution was centrifuged for 5 min at 300×g.
+The methanolic solution was centrifuged for 5 min at $300 \times g$.
 The green supernatant was separated and dried under a gentle stream of N2.
-The sample was re-suspended in acetone, loaded on a cellulose column and pure Chl a fractions were eluted with petroleum ether/acetone (7/3 v/v).
-The solvent was evaporated under a N2 flow and the pure Chl a was stored at -20 °C in a dry nitrogen atmosphere.
-Label incorporation has been determined by mass spectrometry to be about 75% for each particular carbon position of the 4-ALA isotope label pattern.
-For details, see SI.
+The sample was resuspended in acetone, loaded on a cellulose column, and pure Chl a fractions were eluted with petroleum ether/acetone (7/3 v/v).
+The solvent was evaporated under a N2 flow, and the pure Chl a was stored at -20 °C in a dry nitrogen atmosphere.
+Label incorporation has been determined by mass spectrometry to be about 75 % for each particular carbon position of the 4-ALA isotope label pattern.
+For details, see the Supplement.

-Photo-CIDNP MAS NMR experiments
+2.3 Photo-CIDNP MAS NMR experiments

-75 The NMR experiments were performed by using DMX/AV-100, -200, -300 and -400 NMR spectrometers (Bruker GmbH, Karlsruhe, Germany).
-The samples were loaded into optically transparent 4-mm sapphire rotors.
-The PSI samples were reduced by the addition of an aqueous solution of 10 mM sodium dithionite solution prepared in 40 mM glycine buffer (pH 9.5) in an oxygen free atmosphere.
+The NMR experiments were performed by using DMX/AV-100, DMX/AV-200, DMX/AV-300 and DMX/AV-400 NMR spectrometers (Bruker GmbH, Karlsruhe, Germany).
+The samples were loaded into optically transparent 4 mm sapphire rotors.
+The PSI samples were reduced by the addition of an aqueous solution of a 10 mM sodium dithionite solution prepared in a 40 mM glycine buffer (pH 9.5) in an oxygenfree atmosphere.
 Immediately following the reduction, slow freezing of the sample was performed directly in the NMR probe inside the magnet under continuous illumination with white light.
-All spectra have been obtained at a sample temperature 80 of 235 K and with a spinning frequency of 8 kHz.
+All spectra have been obtained at a sample temperature of 235 K and with a spinning frequency of 8 kHz.

-The spectra were collected with a spin-echo pulse sequence with a phase cycle of $(\pi/2)$ pulses under two-pulse phase modulation (TPPM) carbon-proton decoupling (Bennett et al., 1995).
-Photo-CIDNP MAS NMR spectra have been obtained using continuous illumination with a 1000 Watt Xenon arc lamp (Matysik et al., 2000b).
-The number of scans was 20 k, unless stated differently.
-The fitting of the collected spectra was performed using Igor Pro 6.01 (WaveMetrics Inc, Portland, USA), based on the relative intensity of the signals, the electron spin density was calculated for the nitrogen assigned to the donor.
+The spectra were collected with a spin echo pulse sequence with a phase cycle of $(\pi/2)$ pulses under two-pulse phase modulation (TPPM) carbon-proton decoupling (Bennett et al., 1995).
+Photo-CIDNP MAS NMR spectra have been obtained using continuous illumination with a 1000 W Xenon arc lamp (Matysik et al., 2000b).
+The number of scans was 20 000, unless stated differently.
+The fitting of the collected spectra was performed using Igor Pro 6.01 (WaveMetrics, Inc., Portland, OR, USA).
+Based on the relative intensity of the signals, the electron spin density was calculated for the nitrogen assigned to the donor.